 Horowitz Law is Here to Help

 Horowitz Law has filed numerous sexual assault lawsuits against massage therapists for clients who were inappropriately touched at various massage salons and spas.
 Anyone who believes they may have been abused by Raoul Atkinson or another massage therapist—whether at Praha Spa and Salt, Mobile Magic Massage, or elsewhere—is encouraged to come forward.
+One civil lawsuit has already been filed in Collier County against Praha Spa and Salt for sexual misconduct by Atkinson.
+That case involved the alleged assault of a client on November 29, 2025.
 Information from survivors can be critical in uncovering patterns of abuse and protecting others.
 Contact our law firm at 888-283-9922 or email sexual abuse lawyer Adam Horowitz for a free consultation.

 *The above image of Raoul Atkinson was sourced from YELP.